sasgithub/Data_Analytics_cs/case-study/viz/average_hourly_rides_vs_temp_2_bucket.md

 ##### Technical Notes

-- Rides are put into bucked with 2°C increments based on the temperature at ride start times.
+- Rides are put into bins with 2°C increments based on the temperature at ride start times.
-- The “2-bucket” term refers to the fact that the temperatures readings were grouped into bins of 2°C.  Binning is a form of data smoothing applied to reduce noise.
+- The “2-bin” term refers to the fact that the temperatures readings were grouped into bins of 2°C.  Binning is a form of data smoothing applied to reduce noise.

 ```SQL
 .headers off          -- we only want raw numbers